A new map for Toronto's new transit system

 Peak-only lines use a thinner line to understate their importance - although it could be argued that they have no place on such a map.

-The approach to step-free accessibility is also flipped, with callouts for inaccessible stations rather than accessible ones.
+The approach to step-free accessibility is also flipped, with designations for inaccessible stations rather than accessible ones.
 Full, step-free accessibility should be the "default" state of the system - and will be, when the TTC completes its Easier Access program (in 2027, hopefully).
 While it made sense in previous decades, a vast majority of transit stations are now accessible and hence any callouts should highlight the dwindling number of inaccessible stations.

 Cropped section of August's redesigned transit map, showing some inaccessible stations in Line 1's downtown U